Tempo (automobile): History

 Tempo was founded as Vidal & Sohn Tempo-Werke in 1924.
 During the 1940s, Tempo produced small military vehicles.
 Post-war the requirement of the Bundesgrenzschutz, in West Germany, to acquire a suitable vehicle for Border patrol led to production of the 80" and 86" Tempo from 1953 to 1957.
 The Tempo 80" and 86" were built using a rolling chassis from Land Rover, but attempts to continue production with the 88" and 109" models were not successful.

 In 1958, Firodia Ltd, an Indian manufacturer of cars (later acquired by Bajaj Tempo, renamed since 2005 to Force Motors), started the production of Hanseat three-wheeled cars with the collaboration of Tempo-Werke.
 Later on, Tempo introduced the Matador, which (along with the Hanseat) was extremely popular in India where it was used as goods carrying vehicles.
 The four-wheeled Matador remained under production by Tempo from 1949 until 1967.

 In 1966, Tempo partnered with Hanomag AG, the produced vehicles were sold under the name of Hanomag.
 From 1967 to 1970 the vehicles were sold under the new name "Hanomag-Henschel".
 In 1971, Hanomag-Henschel, and within Tempo, was purchased by Daimler-Benz AG.
 Tempo remained on the production of vans until 1977.
 From 1966 to 1977, all vehicles produced by Tempo were sold under a different name, either Hanomag, Rheinstahl-Hanomag, Hanomag-Henschel, or Mercedes-Benz.

-Various Tempo vehicles were once extremely common as goods carrying vehicle on the streets of Indian cities where the Indian company marketed them.